|

 His Lordship: It originally sold tobacco and other smoking items as well as men's clothing.
 It was located next to the Toy Solider and later became Lords & Ladies and then Crown & Crest.

-Lords and Ladies: Formerly called His Lordship.
-Later became Crown & Crest.
+Lords and Ladies: Formerly called His Lordship, it later became Crown & Crest.

 Pooh Corner: The Toy Solider was known by this name for one year in 1997.